Serronius/SQL-portfolio/README.md

 Data was cleaned through Google Sheets and Graphs were developed in Excel

-To see the full analysis with a case report visit here: https://www.kaggle.com/code/joshuabhagwandin/bellabeat-google-coursera-capstone-case-study
+To see the full analysis with a case report/graphs/charts visit here: https://www.kaggle.com/code/joshuabhagwandin/bellabeat-google-coursera-capstone-case-study